Here are some collected links of Humanist and secular community resources:

 The Center for Inquiry (CFI)– a community of freethinkers, atheists, humanists, and non-believers who question and challenge the extraordinary claims of religion, pseudoscience, and the paranormal.

-The International Humanist and Ethical Union (IHEU) – We are the global representative body of the humanist movement, uniting a diversity of non-religious organisations and individuals.
+Humanists International (formerly IHEU) – We are the global representative body of the humanist movement, uniting a diversity of non-religious organisations and individuals.

 Freedom from Religion Foundation – works as an umbrella for those who are free from religion and are committed to the cherished principle of separation of state and church.
 They also have a legal department that will send letters or file lawsuits for church and state issues.